 This morning enjoy an easy 2km loop trail which begins from your accommodation and offers an amazing view over the reserve, and discover an old stone wine press.
 Be sure to keep an eye out for a roe deer, as they are active in the early morning.
 Returning to your accommodation for a freshen up before driving from the north to the south of Jordan to reach Karak, where you will visit the famous Crusader castle built in 1132/34 by King Baldwin I of Jerusalem.
-(B,D)
+(B,LB,D)

-Overnight Dana Hotel or similar
+Overnight Dana Guest House or similar

 Day 5 - Wadi Dana Trail

 Today you will set out on foot, through the Dana Nature Reserve which is characterised by a chain of valleys and mountains which extend from the top of the Jordan Rift Valley down to the desert lowlands of Wadi Araba.
 You will hike for approx 6 hours (14km) passing through beautiful sandstone gorges.
 This hike brings you downhill to Feynan where 3000 years ago copper had been mined.
 Enjoy an overnight stay in Feynan Eco Lodge, where you will experience the enchanting world of authentic Bedouin hospitality and natural beauty deep in the heart of the mountainous Dana Biosphere Reserve.

 Hailed as one of the best 25 ecolodges in the world by National Geographic Traveler Magazine, the award-winning, solar powered Feynan Eco Lodge offers the most developed eco-experience in Jordan; an experience only made possible by a unique partnership between EcoHotels and the Royal Society for the Conservation of Nature, a Jordanian NGO devoted to the protection of the Kingdom’s finest natural landscapes.